BaQQer/Dockerized-Nextcloud/README.md

 # Dockerized-Nextcloud
 Dockerized Nextcloud instance with PostgreSQL, Redis and Traefik (with LetsEncrypt) with minimum setup required.

 Please note that two directories, nextcloud_app and nextcloud_db, are created, which contain the Nextcloud data and the database.
 These directories should be backed up!
+Enable maintenance mode in Nextcloud before backing up in order to ensure the integrity of your database backup - see [Tips](#Tips) on how to enable it.

 ## Requirements